uqlibrary/technology-training/R/dplyr_intro.md

 At home install:https://www.tidyverse.org/
-Install the complete tidyverse with: It takes a few minutes depending on your internet conection but installs many useful packages install.packages("tidyverse")
+Install the complete tidyverse with: packages install.packages("tidyverse")

+(It takes a few minutes depending on your internet conection but installs many useful packages)

-The R package dplyr was developed by Hadley Wickham for data manipulation You only need to install a package once, and reload it every time you start a new R session.
+The R package dplyr was developed by Hadley Wickham for data manipulation.
+You only need to install a package once, and reload it every time you start a new R session.

 ### Explore data